Skip to Content

 Other risk factors for COPD are:

-Sometimes patients need to have a blood test (called arterial blood gas) to measure the amounts of oxygen and carbon dioxide in the blood.
+Sometimes, a blood test called arterial blood gas may be done to measure the amounts of oxygen and carbon dioxide in the blood.

 There is no cure for COPD.
-However, there are many things you can do to relieve symptoms and keep the disease from getting worse.
+But there are many things you can do to relieve symptoms and keep the disease from getting worse.

-Persons with COPD MUST stop smoking.
-This is the best way to slow down the lung damage.
+If you smoke, now is the time to quit.
+This is the best way to slow lung damage.

 In severe cases or during flare-ups, you may need to receive: